 As HSBC is an international bank, you can use the Global Transfers service to send funds to eligible HSBC deposit accounts in more than 45 countries around the world.
 The maximum amount you can send per day using this service is $200,000.

 With wire transfers, you can send your funds to financial institutions in most countries around the world.
-However, there may be some countries where Canadian banks will not send your funds.
-Check with HSBC for a list of available countries.
+However, there are some countries where Canadian banks will not send your funds, such as:

 See how other services compare to HSBC